KiddoZhu/graphvite-site/_pages/index.md

   - title: "Application Pipelines"
     excerpt: >
-      Complete pipelines of node embedding, knowledge graph embedding, and graph / high-dimensional visualization are supported.
+      Complete pipelines of node embedding, knowledge graph embedding, and graph & high-dimensional visualization are supported.
 It is a ready playground for models and evaluation tasks.
 benchmark:
   - title: "Models and Benchmarks"
     excerpt: >
       A large collection of models and benchmarks are provided to facilitate fast reproducibility.
-Choose your favourite model and plug it into your research or development.
-Everything is here and no further effort is needed.
+Choose your favourite model and plug it into your research or development.<br><br>
+      **Supported models:** DeepWalk, LINE, TransE, DistMult, ComplEx, RotatE, LargeVis
+    # Everything is here and no further effort is needed.
     image_path: "/assets/images/benchmark.png"
     url: "/docs/benchmark"
     btn_class: "btn--primary"